-Certification and recertification requirements
+- Certification and recertification requirements

 - Maintenance and inspection processes

 - Post-use process (downloading information, resupplying pads and rescue pouch, etc.)

 - Replacement of batteries and pads

 - Replacement of unit at its end-of-life

-When you are the designated attendant in a workplace, you are responsible for ensuring the AED is ready to be used in the event of an emergency.
+Ensure that you are aware of where the AED is kept in your workplace so it can be quickly retrieved in the case of a cardiovascular emergency.
+If you are the designated attendant in a workplace, you are responsible for ensuring the AED is ready to be used in the event of an emergency.
 You will send or go for an AED when treating a casualty who is unconscious, having difficulty breathing, or complaining of chest pain.